 According to Statista, more than 2.14 billion people around the world are expected to purchase online goods and services in 2021, and online global sales are forecasted to reach 22% of all retail sales in 2023.

-Guide to Starting an Ecommerce Business in 2021
+How to Start an Ecommerce Business in 2021

 Looking further forward, according to Nasdaq, by 2040, 95% of all retail purchases are expected to be made online.
 So, it would seem like there has never been a better time to begin an e-commerce business.